jameshughes89/cs102/src/site/topics/queues/array-queue.rst

 * Download and play with the :download:`ArrayQueue </../main/java/ArrayQueue.java>` code
 * Download and run the :download:`ArrayQueueTest </../test/java/ArrayQueueTest.java>` tests
-    * Or the more thorough tests found in :download:`ArrayQueueThoroughTest </../test/java/ArrayQueueThoroughTest.java>`
 * Read Chapter 5 Section 7
     * 7 pages